create-go-app/cli/README.md

 ### `create`

-CLI command to create a new project with the selected configuration.
-For create a new project with the interactive console UI, please run `create` command _without_ any options:
+CLI command for create a new project with the interactive console UI.

 ```bash
 cgapp create